Ebla-a/property-management/README.md

 Icons: Heroicons or FontAwesome

 🔑 Sample Credentials
 👑 Admin Account
+text
 Email: admin@example.com
 Password: password123
 👔 Employee Account
+text
 Email: employee@property.com
 Password: employee123
 👤 Client Account
+text
 Email: client@example.com
 Password: client123
+(Change these passwords immediately after first login!)

 📞 Support & Contact
 If you find bugs, need help, or would like to contribute:

-1.Open an issue on the GitHub repo
+Open an issue on the GitHub repo

-2.Fork and submit a pull request
+Fork and submit a pull request

-3.Contact the team for feedback or collaboration
+Contact the team for feedback or collaboration